lonnieezell/myth-auth/README.md

 This is meant to be a one-stop shop for 99% of your authentication needs with CI4.
 The plan is to include the following primary features:

-- ~~Password-based authentication with remember-me functionality for web apps~~ Implemented
+- [x] Password-based authentication with remember-me functionality for web apps
-- JWT authentication for APIs that should work with password-based accounts
+- [ ] JWT authentication for APIs that should work with password-based accounts
-- Social login integration by integrating [HybridAuth](https://hybridauth.github.io/).
+- [ ] Social login integration by integrating [HybridAuth](https://hybridauth.github.io/).
 Works well with other accounts.
-- Flat RBAC per NIST standards.
+- [ ] Flat RBAC per NIST standards.
 (Will link it when I find it again)
-- all views/javascript necessary in cross-browser manner
+- [ ] all views/javascript necessary in cross-browser manner
-- easy to "publish" files to the main application for easy customization.
+- [ ] easy to "publish" files to the main application for easy customization.
 Done via a CLI command.
-- Debug Toolbar integration
+- [ ] Debug Toolbar integration

 ## Installation